Therapeutic Massage can help with:

 What is Therapeutic Massage?

-Therapeutic Massage is a “type of treatment in which a trained and certified medical professional manipulates the soft tissues of your body — muscle, connective tissue, tendons, ligaments and skin — using varying degrees of pressure and movement.”
-(Mayo Clinic) Or in non-medical speak: the rubbing, kneading, and manipulating of the muscles.
-There are many types and hybrid types that therapists may use but generally there is:
+Therapeutic Massage is offered by a licensed and trained therapist who manipulates the soft tissues of your body — muscle, connective tissue, tendons, ligaments and skin using varying amounts of pressure and movement.
+There are many types and styles that therapists may use:

-As these are the specific types most therapists will discuss what your concerns and goals are for the session and accommodate accordingly.
+As these are the specific types of massage, most therapists will discuss what your concerns and goals are for the session and accommodate accordingly.

 What can I expect during my first appointment?

 Preparing for a massage doesn’t require any special preparations.
-Before a massage therapy session starts, your therapist will ask you about any symptoms, your medical history and what you’re hoping to get out of massage that you’ve indicated on the intake sheet.
-Then you both can discuss the best course of action for the most productive session.
+Before a massage therapy session starts, your therapist will ask you about any symptoms, your medical history, and what you’re hoping to get out of massage Then you both can discuss the best course of action for the most productive session.

 To receive the most benefits from a session, you undress only to the point that you’re comfortable.
 You will lie on a table and cover yourself with a sheet and blanket.
-Your massage therapist will perform an evaluation through touch to locate painful or tense areas and to determine how much pressure to apply.
+Your massage therapist will start massaging and evaluating through touch areas that are painful or tense.

 If a massage therapist is pushing too hard, ask for lighter pressure and vice versa.
 Occasionally you may have a sensitive spot in a muscle that feels like a knot.
 It’s likely to be uncomfortable while your massage therapist works it out.
 But if it becomes too painful, you should always let your therapist know.